-- 1. Violating the conditions of The Code of Ethics and Principles of Profess ional Conduct of the Education Profession of Florida dealing with student's rights to privacy, employee rights to privacy, or violating any other section of the Code; - 2.
+- 1. Violating the conditions of The Code of Ethics and Principles of Professional Conduct of the Education Profession of Florida dealing with student's rights to privacy, employee rights to privacy, or violating any other section of the Code: - 2.
 Using, accessing, visiting, downloading, or transmitting inappropriate material, messages or images such as pornography, profanity or obscenity; - 3.
 Reposting personal communications without the author's consent; - 4.
-Copying, sending (uploading) or receiving (downloading) commercial software in violation of copyright law or other copyright protection of trademarked material; - 5.
+Copying, sending (uploading) or receiving (downloading) commercial software in violation of copyright law or other copyright protection of trademarked material: - 5.
 Using the network for financial gain or for any commercial or illegal activity; - 6.
 Using the network for political advertisement or political activity; - 7.
 Taking any actions that affect the ability of the District to retrieve or retain any information contained on the computer equipment, in the data network system or acting to modify any software or any data without specific written permission; - 8.
 Sending any student identifying information, via e-mail, over the network system, may be done only when the sender and receiver are members of the District's FirstClass e-mail.
-FirstClass e-mail is encrypted to protect the confidentiality of the message.
-E-mail containing confidential student information must adhere to the District's E-Mail and Student Confidentiality policy; - 9.
-Creating and/or forwarding advertisements chain letters, mass mailings, get rich quick schemes, and pyramid schemes to individual mailboxes and/or mailing lists;

-- 10. Gambling or conducting any illegal activity; - 11.
+FirstClass e-mail is encrypted to protect the confidentiality of the message. ;

+- Creating and/or forwarding advertisements chain letters, mass mailings, get rich quick schemes, and pyramid schemes to individual mailboxes and/or mailing lists; - 10.
+Gambling or conducting any illegal activity; - 11.
 Posting personal views on social, political, religious or other nonbusiness related matters; - 12.
 Creating and/or forwarding messages, jokes, etc., which violate School Board harassment policies and/or create an intimidating or hostile environment. - VII.
 Sexting shall be prohibited.
 All acts of alleged sexting shall be reported to the appropriate legal authority. - VIII.
 The e-mail system and the hardware are owned by the District and are intended for District business use.
-Minor personal use of e-mail and the internet by school district employees is acceptable, but should not interfere or conflict with District business. - A. Employee Classifieds - 1.
-The use of the Employee Classifieds section of the District email system is intended for the use of school district employees only, and its use is limited to before and after work hours, break times, and lunch. - 2.
-The Employee Classifieds section of the District email system may not be used for: - a. commercial or personal business use; - b. the use of the system to distribute products as part of a home business, leasing of rental properties, real estate sales; - c. marketing for commercial purposes; and - d. listings for persons other than employees. - 3.
-The sale of items regulated by law (e.g., pharmaceutical products, alcohol, adult materials, etc.) is strictly prohibited. - 4.
-The use of the Employee Classified section of the District email system shall not otherwise violate any other School Board policy. - 5.
-The District reserves the right to remove inappropriate postings and deny future access to violators of this policy and may subject the employee to discipline up to and including termination.
+Minor personal use of e-mail and the Internet by school district employees is acceptable, but should not interfere or conflict with District business.

+A. Employee Classifieds

+- 1. The use of the Employee Classifieds section of the District e-mail system is intended for the use of school district employees only, and its use is limited to before and after work hours, break times, and lunch. - 2.
+The Employee Classifieds section of the District e-mail system may not be used for: - a. commercial or personal business use; - b. the use of the system to distribute products as part of a home business, leasing of rental properties (including renting or subletting to roommates), real estate sales; - c. marketing for commercial purposes; - d. listings for persons other than employees; - e. the advertisement of non-District events or activities; or - f. recommendations or disparagement of businesses. - The sale of items regulated by law or the sale of items that advertise items regulated by law (e.g., pharmaceutical products, alcohol, adult materials, etc.) is strictly prohibited. - 4.
+The use of the Employee Classified section of the District e-mail system shall not otherwise violate any other School Board policy.